J Street downtown will be closed this weekend; expect traffic delays around arena

 Downtown drivers and fans attending Golden 1 Center events this weekend are being warned they may run into some extra street traffic hassles.

-Two blocks of J Street will be closed from Friday night to Sunday night to allow the Sacramento Kings to disassemble and haul away one of the two 350-foot cranes in use at the hotel tower construction site.
+Two blocks of J Street between 5th and 7th streets will be closed from Friday night to Sunday night to allow the Sacramento Kings to disassemble and haul away one of the two 350-foot cranes in use at the hotel tower construction site.

 Closures will start Friday at 8 p.m. and are expected to last until Sunday at 9 p.m.

-The J Street off-ramps north and southbound from Interstate 5 could see significant congestion during that period, especially in the hour before Kings’ basketball games Friday and Saturday night.
+The J Street offramps north and southbound from Interstate 5 could see significant congestion during that period, especially in the hour before Kings basketball games Friday and Saturday nights.
 Those games start at 7:30 p.m.

-In addition to the two closure blocks, J Street will be reduced to one lane from the I-5 freeway exits at 3rd Street to 5th Street.
-Traffic from that single lane will be diverted north and south on 5th Street.
+In addition to the two closure blocks, J Street will be reduced to one lane from the I-5 freeway exits from Third Street to Fifth Street.
+Traffic from that single lane will be diverted north and south on Fifth.

 Kings officials say they will take the second construction crane down in a few weeks as work on the hotel tower transitions to interior work.
 The structure’s third-story patio stainless steel pool is expected to be installed in a few weeks.

-Officials are asking drivers to Golden 1 Center events to avoid the J Street ramps, or to use alternative transportation, including light rail trains and rideshare services.
-A free bike valet service is available at Cesar Chavez Park.
+Officials are asking drivers to Golden 1 Center events to avoid the J Street ramps, or to use alternative transportation, including light-rail trains and rideshare services.
+A free bike valet service is available at Cesar Chavez Plaza.

 For more downtown transportation information, visit GetHereSac.com.
 For garage parking reservations and discounts, go to SacPark.org.